fhiso/sources-and-citations/citation-elements.md

 A **term** consists of a unique, machine-readable identifier, known as the **term name**, paired with a clearly-defined meaning for the concept or idea that it represents.
-This standard uses *terms* as *datatypes* and *citation element names*, as defined in §3 and §4 of this standard respectively.  *Term names* *shall* take the form of an IRI matching the `IRI` production in §2.2 of
+This standard uses *terms* as *datatypes* and *citation element names*, as defined in §2 and §3 of this standard respectively.  *Term names* *shall* take the form of an IRI matching the `IRI` production in §2.2 of
 &#x5B;[RFC 3987](https://tools.ietf.org/html/rfc3987)].